 TRSS

-I was trained on the Tactical Remote Sensor Systems (TRSS) sensor system in Dam Neck.
-TRSS systems consist of seismic, acoustic, magnetic, infrared sensors, and surveillance cameras.
-TRSS was capable of detecting the presence and movement of personnel and vehicles and could provide near real-time monitoring of sensor activity within the line of sight of a radio repeater or the TOC (Tactical Operations Center).
-Another significant feature this system brings to the table is extended range detection and surveillance capability without having to maintain a physical presence in the immediate target area.
+I was trained on Tactical Remote Sensor Systems (TRSS) sensor system in Dam Neck.
+TRSS systems include seismic, acoustic, magnetic, infrared sensors and surveillance cameras.
+These sensors could detect the presence and movement of personnel and vehicles and provide near real-time monitoring of sensor activity within line-of-sight of a radio repeater or the TOC (Tactical Operations Center).
+TRSS provides a surveillance capability without maintaining a physical presence in the immediate target area.

-The downside to TRSS was that the sensors emplaced in the field had to maintain a line of sight with a radio repeater or the TOC (Tactical Operations Center).
-If I didn’t have a line of sight, the sensors would not report.
-It was a big pain in the ass, especially in mountainous terrain.
-The other key limitation was the battery life of the sensors and the fact that there was no alternative power source such as a solar or rechargeable battery or a tactical extension cord.
+The downside to TRSS was that sensors in the field had to maintain a line of sight with a radio repeater or the TOC (Tactical Operations Center).
+If I didn’t have line-of-sight, the sensors wouldn’t report.
+It was a pain in the ass, especially in mountain terrain.
+The other limitation was the battery life of the sensors, and there wasn’t an alternative power source, such as a solar or rechargeable battery.

 SatCom (Satellite Communications) Systems

-During my pre-deployment training for Iraq, I was also introduced to SatCom Systems.
-The differences between the two systems were huge.
+During my pre-deployment training for Iraq, I was introduced to SatCom Systems.
+The difference between the two systems was huge.
 SatCom sensors provided day and night imaging and an advanced acoustic sensor with a more sophisticated target classification capability and target location.
 The SatCom sensors I operated had a much longer battery life than TRSS sensors, especially for the systems with an external battery pack with six 5590 batteries.
 It could stay in the field much longer.

 SatCom systems were also great because I could program the system in the field and only have to worry about line of sight with the satellites in the sky.
-Much less challenging, line of sight-wise.
+It’s much less challenging, line-of-sight wise.
 Deploying one of these could be done relatively quickly…unless you ran into Murphy and his bullshit law.
 Plug batteries into System, Load your program, Site the cameras in, and ensure you have good images, camouflage, police area, and exfil.
 It was as easy or hard as that, depending on Murphy.

-The downside to SatCom systems was the size of the system and cameras (Day/IR).
-We had to learn how to camouflage our systems to blend in with the local topography.
-Adding insult to injury, we were issued fake silicon rocks to use as camouflage for the bulky systems.
-The fake rocks were a joke, and we took them to the side in favor of our homemade solutions.
+The downside to SatCom systems was the size of the unit and cameras (Day/IR).
+We had to learn to camouflage our systems to blend in with the local topography.
+To aid us in camouflage, we were issued fake silicon rocks.
+The Afghans would have spotted those things from a mile away.
+We favored using our own homemade solutions.
 We used spray foam to build a “honeycomb” over the lens of the camera, leaving just enough of a hole for us to receive good, clear images.

 Hiding Gear in the Suck

-One of the many problems I ran into in the Middle East is that the people lived in one place and didn’t move around much.
-They weren’t taking the family on a trip to another city for Ramadan.
-That just wasn’t happening, it was too dangerous for that shit.
-The problem is that the people knew the land like the back of their hands.
+One of the many problems I encountered in the Middle East was that the people lived in one place and didn’t move around much.
+They weren’t exactly taking holiday vacations to different provinces.
+It was too dangerous.
+The locals knew the land like the back of their hands.
 It’s challenging to hide a bulky ground sensor in the ground without someone noticing it.
-We were doing the same thing as the insurgents who set IEDs, except we didn’t know the ground like the enemy.
+We were doing the same thing as the insurgents who dug in IEDs, except we didn’t know the ground like the enemy.

 In Afghanistan, we deployed a string of ETU II (Encoder Transmitter Unit) sensors that were compromised by the Taliban and booby-trapped with six pressure plate IEDs.
 That could have been game over.
 It was the Taliban “Counter Sensor Teams,” the bastards.
 We knew we were being watched everywhere we went.
 It was a deadly game of cat and mouse.

 I cherish my years in GSP, even though I bitched and moaned through most of it.
 I faced a lot of fears.
 I’ve been on teams that meshed really well, understood each other’s role in the team, and operated as one cohesive unit.
 I’ve also been on teams that were like a toxic relationship.
-That’s just the way it was.
+That’s just the way it is.
 I miss the guys most of all.
-They are brothers.
-But sometimes, it brings back memories of hard times.
-I’m grateful to have had the opportunity to serve with them.
-I’ll be posting stories of individual missions we conducted in later posts.
-Cheers.

 Sources